zoxpx/pxdocs/content/reference/knowledge-base/px-licensing.md

 |      License type      |  Description
 |:-----------------------|:-------------------------------------------------------------------------------------------------------------------------------
-| PX-Developer           | Embedded into [px-developer](/install-with-other/docker/standalone/px-developer), free license that supports limited functionality.
+| Portworx Developer           | Embedded into [px-developer](/install-with-other/docker/standalone/px-developer), free license that supports select functionality.
-| Trial                  | Automatically installed w/ [px-enterprise](/), enables full functionality for 30 days.
+| Trial                  | Automatically installed with [px-enterprise](/), enables functionality for 30 days.
-| PX-Enterprise VM Basic | Commercial license, suitable for medium-sized VM/cloud based installs (see [Features](https://portworx.com/products/features/))
-| PX-Enterprise VM Plus  | Enterprise license, suitable for large VM/cloud -based installs (see [Features](https://portworx.com/products/features/))
+| Portworx Enterprise VM       | Enterprise license, suitable for Virtual Machine (VM) installs on-prem and in cloud
-| PX-Enterprise Metal    | Enterprise license, suitable for large installs on any hardware (see [Features](https://portworx.com/products/features/))
+| Portworx Enterprise Metal    | Enterprise license, suitable for installs on any bare metal hardware

 Depending on the type of the container you are installing, a different license will be automatically activated:

 * [px-developer](/install-with-other/docker/standalone/px-developer) container activates free "PX-Developer" license, and
 * [px-enterprise](/) automatically
-activates the "Trial" license (limited to 30 days), which can be upgraded to one of the "PX-Enterprise" licenses at any time.
+activates the "Trial" license (limited to 30 days), which can be upgraded to a "PX-Enterprise" license at any time.

 ## Checking your License